-There’s no word on Rose’s reason to leave the series so for now, so fans can only assume what could have happened, while wishing her the best in whatever she chooses to do next.
-There’s also no telling how the new casting will be brought into season two’s storyline, as there were still two episodes left to film of season one before production shut down due to the COVID-19 pandemic.
+There’s no word on Rose’s reason for leaving the series, so for now, fans can only assume what could have happened while wishing her the best in whatever she chooses to do next.
+There’s also no telling how the new casting will be brought into season 2’s storyline, as there were still two episodes left to film of season 1 before production shut down due to the COVID-19 pandemic.

-Batwoman season one is currently streaming on The CW App and will be streaming on HBO Max when it launches on May 27.
-Season two is scheduled to premiere during midseason next year.
+Batwoman season 1 is currently streaming on The CW App and will be streaming on HBO Max when it launches on May 27.
+Season 2 is scheduled to premiere during midseason next year.